Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

-The synthetic dataset from web scraping can give a more difficult test for these models by its aggressive style variations.
+The synthetic dataset from web scraping gives a more difficult test for these models by its aggressive style variations.
+Data augmentation further increases the difficulty especially for image based detection models.

 In Table \ref{tab:4}, we can see the F1$_{var}$ score of the image based F-RCNN-Q model decreases sharply as the task difficulty increases.
-At the synthetic dataset where the images are augmented with rotations and projections as in Fig. \ref{fig:9}, detection is essentially broken, not only from non-max suppression drops shown in Fig. \ref{fig:2}, but also from much worse box predictions.
+At ``Augmented web synthetic'' with images like Fig. \ref{fig:9}, detection is essentially broken, not only from non-max suppression drops shown in Fig. \ref{fig:2}, but also from worse box predictions.

-In contrast, the GCN models are much less affected by data augmentations and layout style variations.
-Especially between augmented and non-augmented datasets, the F1$_{var}$ score change is minimal.
-So GCN models will have greater advantage when input images are non axis-aligned.
+In contrast, the GCN models are much less affected by layout style variations and data augmentations.
+The F1$_{var}$ score change is minimal between augmented and non-augmented datasets.
+So GCN models will have a greater advantage for scene text when input images are rotated.

-\subsection{Real-World Dataset Evaluations}
+\subsection{Real-world Dataset Evaluations}

 The human annotated dataset can potentially show the models' performance in real-world applications.
-Since the annotated set is relatively small, the F-RCNN-Q model needs to be pre-trained on other paragraph sets, while the GCN models are small enough that the line clustering model can be trained entirely on the paragraph annotations.
-Evaluation metric for this set is F1-score with a fixed IoU threshold of 0.5.
+The annotated set is relatively small, so the F-RCNN-Q model needs to be pre-trained on PubLayNet, while the GCN models are small enough to be trained entirely on this set.
+Evaluation metric for this set is F1@IoU0.5.

 Table \ref{tab:5} shows comparisons across different models and different training sets.
-All the models should handle image rotations and perspective transformations, so we only compare models trained on the augmented web synthetic set or the human annotated set.
-First, we can see that Faster R-CNN trained from synthetic web rendered pages does not work at all for real-world images, whereas the GCN models can generalize well from synthetic training data.
+Note that Faster R-CNN trained from synthetic web data does not work at all for real-world images, whereas the OCR+GCN models can generalize well.

-Also note that most of the annotated images are nearly axis-aligned, so the GCN models will yield even greater advantage if the images are rotated or taken with varied camera angles.

-Fig. \ref{fig:13} and Fig. \ref{fig:14} show six examples of OCR + GCNs produced paragraphs.
-The successful examples in Fig. \ref{fig:13} are all difficult cases for heuristic and detection based approaches but are handled well by the GCN models.
-The image on the right shows the effectiveness of training with augmented web synthetic data, as there are no similar images in the annotated set.
-Error examples produced by GCN are shown in Fig. \ref{fig:14}:
+Fig. \ref{fig:13} and Fig. \ref{fig:14} show some examples of OCR + GCNs produced paragraphs.
+The right image in Fig. \ref{fig:13} shows the effectiveness of the augmented web synthetic data, as there are no similar images in the annotated set.
+On the other hand, the right table in Fig. \ref{fig:14} is not recognized since our models only takes bounding box coordinates as input.
+Using GCNs for table detection like \cite{DBLP:conf/icdar/Riba0GFT019} is another interesting topic but out of the scope of this paper.